imarafat64/html-project/README.md

 # html-project
-This is my my first git repository.
+This is my first git repository.
+Author - Yasir Arafat .